- As low as $260/Night

 - Approximately 900 square feet

-At Big Fish Units, you will find a elegantly decorated 2-bedroom condo.
+At Big Fish Units, you will find a gorgeously decorated 2-bedroom condo.
 It includes 1 King Bed, 2 twin beds, and a sleeper couch (comfortably sleeps up to 4).
 Additionally, it features a private balcony, LCD TVs, a private bathroom, full-sized appliances, and a kitchen table.
-The modern and modren furnishings and decor in both the kitchen and bathroom add to its appeal.
-The balcony offers beautiful vistas.
+The modern and fresh furnishings and decor in both the kitchen and bathroom add to its appeal.
+The balcony offers striking vistas.
 The first bedroom contains a king bed, while the second bedroom has two twin beds.
 This unit is located on the 1st floor.
 The kitchen is equipped with a full-sized refrigerator, range, microwave/range hood, and a modest table for dining.

 A Place at the Beach V Resort is located in the Shore Drive area, offering plenty of close by activities and walking distance to Ocean Annies.
 Additionally, it is close to eateries, outlets, entertainment, and other attractions."